gleneagles (Queen's) - 16 POINTS

 BOOKING THE COURSE

 Another option is to look at combining accommodation with golf.
-The hotel itself can be eyewatering expensive if you book directly but if you go through a golf tour operator like golfbreaks.com then the price can actually drop nicely as well as get an OK price on a tee time.
-Look out for some of the offers they have there and it's always worth giving them a call to see what they can do.
+The hotel itself can be eyewatering expensive if you book directly and you don’t get much of a discount on the golf.
+However, if you go through a golf tour operator like golfbreaks.com then the price can actually drop nicely as well as getting a good price for the golf.
+Look out for some of the offers they have there and again it's always worth giving them a call to see what they can do.

 A word though on when to visit.
 While most links courses can be enjoyed all year around you can only really plan to go to Gleneagles in from April to October.
 Outside of that it may be playable but do not bank on it.
 The courses can get very wet and are often under snow as well.
 Even if they are open they can be very boggy so best to plan on a summer visit unless you get lucky out of season.